Many of our customer's frequently asked questions are answered here.

 record onto the DashDyno?

 card.
-A 128MB SD card will provide 10 to 20 hours of recording time.
+A 2GB SD card will provide hundreds of hours of recording

 vehicles?